 Make an appointment to register a death

 You can check which county the death took place in here by searching for the town, street or postcode if it is known.

 If the death occurred in Nottingham city, please contact Nottingham City Council to make an appointment.

-If the death occurred in the county of Nottinghamshire, or you are unsure, please contact our Customer Service Centre who will make you an appointment at a register office.
 Please do not go to a register office without an appointment since many offices are only part-time and all operate an appointment system.